Loraine Strayer: Partial Knee Replacement

 Loraine’s rheumatologist had been treating her osteoarthritis nonsurgically.
 “He is very good, and he kept me going with injections of cortisone and other steroids,” she said.
 Loraine also tried an arthroscopy, a minimally invasive procedure that allows a surgeon to see into the joint and repair some of the damage.
 “But that didn’t relieve the pain for long, and I knew I would eventually need knee replacement surgery,” she said.

 Eventually, Lorraine began having trouble with stairs, and she fell a few times.
 When pain started keeping her from doing the things she loved, “especially shopping,” she considered further surgery.
 “I even watched a video on total knee replacement, but I was hoping to avoid that,” Loraine recalled.
 Reading that Henry Ford Allegiance Health offers minimally invasive partial knee replacement for eligible candidates, Loraine was hopeful.
-She decided to consult orthopaedic surgeon Timothy Ekpo, DO.
+She decided to consult orthopedic surgeon Timothy Ekpo, DO.

 Loraine learned that a partial knee replacement is minimally invasive surgery in which only the damaged part of the cartilage and bone is removed and replaced with metal and plastic.
 This leaves as much as possible of the healthy tissue and bone intact and results in a shorter recovery time than total knee replacement.